ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 One can see that the codes here are abbreviations, enabling the researcher to immediately understand the issue that they denote because they resemble that issue.

 **Step 9**: Conduct the data analysis-Once the data have been coded and categorized, the researcher can count the frequency of each code or word in the text, and the number of words in each category.
 This is the process of retrieval, which may be in multiple modes, for example words, codes, nodes and categories.
-To ensure reliability, Weber (1990: 21–4) suggests that it is advisable at first to work on small samples of text rather than the whole text, to test out the coding and categorization, and make amendments where necessary.
+To ensure reliability, Weber {% cite Weber %} suggests that it is advisable at first to work on small samples of text rather than the whole text, to test out the coding and categorization, and make amendments where necessary.

 **Step 10**: Summarizing-By this stage the investigator will be in a position to write a summary of the main features of the situation that have been researched so far.